dlinch/portfolio2.0/README.md

 ```
 ## Deploy

-Build the site, then run `❯❯❯ git subtree push --prefix dist heroku master` to push only the /dist folder to master.
+Build the site, then run `npm deploy` to push only the /dist folder to master.
 These are the minified, built files that are ready to view.